How basic budgeting tips saved me from going broke

 Budgeting has never really been my thing.
 As in, I’ve never really made one.
 Unless you count those few times I scribbled various amounts of money on a piece of lined paper under two columns labeled ‘Income’ and ‘Expenses,’ with reckless disregard for whether those amounts actually corresponded with reality.
 Somehow—pure luck?
 A divine act?—I survived the past 10 years of living on my own without one.

-But all that changed recently.
+But all that changed last term.
 After attending a Financial Wellness workshop held by UBC Enrolment Services, I was inspired to make a comprehensive budget for the first time.
 And luckily, I did.
 Otherwise, I might have made some ill-advised financial decisions that would have left me in dire straits for the rest of my university career and beyond.

 Pitfalls of haphazard money management

 As I mentioned, I’ve lived on my own for the past 10 years.
 After spending 5 of those years completing my undergraduate degree, I spent another 5 living abroad.
 During that time I managed my money through what can be generously referred to as ‘haphazard planning.’

 When a big event was coming up, such as a vacation or a big concert, I would put together a short-term plan for how I was going to afford it.
 I would tighten my belt temporarily and work towards achieving that goal.
 Once the event passed, I would go back to my regular habits.
 Work.
 Save.
 Spend.
 Repeat.
 While I was certainly not living a life of extravagance, I did not have a budget and was not tracking my spending.